pbhandari/git-genignores/README.md

  - [x] Allow support for --list.
  - [ ] Add tests to make my life easier.
  - [ ] Add an --output-file option.
- - [ ] Allow downloads from places other than github's gitignores directory.
+ - [x] Allow downloads from places other than github's gitignores directory.
+ - [ ] Allow for configurations to be read from git's default config files
+ - [ ] `--list` is a stupid name, change it to something sane